-We sell a portfolio of software, services, and hardware that combine to provide businesses with solutions to connect, interact and transact with their customers.
+We are an enterprise provider selling a portfolio of digital first software, services and hardware.
 Our offerings fall into the following categories:

-Software Solutions
+Software

-Our software offerings include industry-based software platforms such as our Cx Banking self-service ATM software application suite (providing ATM management systems) for financial services, our Retail ONE and Aloha Enterprise software application suites for the retail and hospitality industries, and NCR Silver, a cloud-based POS system for small businesses.
-We also provide a portfolio of other industry-oriented software applications, which include cash management software, video banking software, fraud and loss prevention applications, check and document imaging, remote-deposit capture, and customerfacing mobile and digital banking applications, such as web-enablement and bill payment (including mobile bill payment), for the financial services industry; and secure electronic and mobile payment solutions, sector-specific point of sale software applications for quick-service restaurants, gas stations and other businesses, and back-office inventory and store and restaurant management applications, for the retail and hospitality industries.
+Our software offerings include industry-focused software platforms such as our multi-vendor ATM software application suite (providing ATM management systems) for financial services, frictionless commerce, Outdoor Payment Terminals with an Interactive Consumer experience (OPTIC) and Aloha POS Platform and end-to-end payment processing solutions for the retail and hospitality industries, and NCR Silver, a cloud-based POS system for small businesses.
+We also provide a portfolio of other industry-oriented software applications, which include cash management software, video banking software, fraud and loss prevention applications, check and document imaging, remote-deposit capture, and customer-facing mobile and digital banking applications, software applications for quick-service restaurants, table-service restaurants, convenience and fuel retailers and other businesses, and back-office inventory and store and restaurant management applications, including cloud-based loss prevention video technology and services, for the retail and hospitality industries, as well as cross-industry human capital management software applications.
 We also provide in-depth industry and solution based consulting and professional services focused on solution implementation, integration, customization and optimization, and cloud hosting services.
-Our software platforms and applications, which are delivered on software as a service (SaaS), enterprise license and other bases, are designed to work seamlessly together, with our hardware products, or as stand-alone solutions.
-Our software solutions deliver a consistent and rich consumer experience across channels, while enabling businesses to digitize and automate labor-intensive processes, reduce costs and increase productivity.
+Our software platforms and applications, which are delivered on software as a service (SaaS), enterprise license and other bases, are designed to work seamlessly together with our hardware products or as stand-alone solutions.
+Our software solutions deliver a consistent and rich consumer experience across channels, while enabling business management to optimize operations and perform advanced data analytics.